 We believe that our compensation programs do not provide incentives for unnecessary risk taking by our employees.
-Our employment agreements with each of our named executive officers include a "claw-back" provision which permits us to demand full repayment of all amounts paid to the executive in the event we learn after the executive's termination that the executive could have been terminated for "justifiable cause."
+Our employment agreements with each of our Named Executive Officers include a "claw-back" provision that permits us to demand full repayment of all amounts paid to the executive in the event we learn after the executive's termination that the executive could have been terminated for "justifiable cause."
 Our emphasis on performance-based annual and long-term incentive awards is also designed to align executives with preserving and enhancing shareholder value.
 Based on these considerations, among others, we do not believe that our compensation policies and practices create risks that are likely to have a material adverse effect on our Company.

-Compensation Components, Fiscal 2014 Compensation Decisions and 2015 Annual Incentive Plan Targets
+Compensation Components, Fiscal 2015 Compensation Decisions, 2016 Annual Incentive Plan Targets and Long-Term Incentive Program

 We believe that our executive compensation policies and practices appropriately balance the interests of our executives with those of our stockholders.
-Performance is a key component of our philosophy for executive compensation.
-Accordingly, our Named Executive Officers' compensation, in particular for our CEO, is heavily weighted toward "at risk," performance-based compensation.
+Our executive compensation philosophy emphasizes the shared responsibility of our executive officers for the Company's financial performance.
+Accordingly, the compensation of our Named Executive Officers, in particular our CEO, is heavily weighted toward "at risk," performance-based compensation.

 The primary components of compensation for our Named Executive Officers include base salary ("fixed compensation") and annual performance-based cash incentives and long-term incentives ("at-risk compensation").
 Although the performance period under our current 2013-2016 LTIP covers a four-year period with no annual performance-based payout, the annual weight of each component leads to the following allocation of potential compensation that each executive can earn.
-Mr. Kyees is excluded from the chart for the Other Named Executive Officers due to his interim position.